 401(k) for small business in Arnold, MO.
-Creating a 401(k) plan for your small business in Arnold, MO provides numerous benefits to both you and the people that work for you, helping businesses offer more security and benefits to people in the job market.
-In addition to offering more benefits than competitors, providing a 401(k) plan can also help both businesses and employees lower their tax liability.
-But, some business owners might not be sure if they want to move forward because of the time involved in establishing and maintaining a plan, in addition to the complexities of investment and financial laws.
+Establishing a 401(k) plan for your small business in Arnold, MO can offer numerous benefits to both employers and employees, helping businesses stand out and provide long-term financial security to their employees.
+In addition to attracting top talent, offering a 401(k) plan can also help both businesses and employees lower their tax liability.
+But, some business owners might not be sure if they want to proceed because of the time commitment, in addition to the intricate web of regulations, laws, and investment opportunities available.

-In any 401(k) plan, employees can put funds into the account through payroll deductions.
-Most 401(k)s have a wide range of investment opportunities.
-Employers can employers can deposit an equal amount as their employees as an additional perk to employees.
-Most 401(k) plans must follow stringent nondiscrimination requirements, and perform yearly tests to ensure the plan doesn't favor highly compensated employees.
+In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
+Most 401(k)s offer a diversity of investment options.
+Employers can make matching contributions as an added benefit to employees.
+Most 401(k) plans must meet rigid nondiscrimination requirements, and undergo yearly tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
 The IRS sets contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case you can contribute an additional $7,500 as a catch-up contribution.

 - In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to contribute to the plan.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.

 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.